Skip to Content

 Nevada TANF provides temporary cash assistance and supportive services to low-income families with children as they work toward self-sufficiency.

-In Nevada, the Division of Welfare and Supportive Services (DWSS) classifies its five TANF benefit programs into two distinct categories:
+In Nevada, the Division of Social Services (DSS) classifies its five TANF benefit programs into two distinct categories:

 Assistance Programs (Ongoing Cash)